 The verb is acts as a linking verb and therefore agrees with its subject, not its complement.
 For example: Steve's favorite dessert is strawberry pie.

 So what do you do when you want to use another word instead of is?
-Simply change the tense of your sentence and use a different form of the verb be.
-Here are some examples:
+You could change the tense of your sentence and use a different form of the verb to be.
+However, it may not always be that simple.
+You may get an assignment from a teacher, or professor, where you are not allowed to use ANY form of the verb to be (am, is, are, was, were, be, being, or been).
+What do you do then?
+The first thing is to understand the verb to be.

 Steve's favorite dessert is strawberry pie.
-(Now let's change things around and get rid of the word is.)
+(Now let's say the same thing in a different way.)

 Previously, his favorite dessert had been strawberry pie.

 Before he ate chocolate cake, he preferred strawberry pie.

 He was sure that Steve liked strawberry pie.